AustinMichaelColeman/Type-on-Strap/_posts/2018-09-24-vertex-and-index-buffer.md

 		0, 2, 3 // Top right triangle
 	}

-Instead of 12 floats (48 bytes) to draw two triangles, we used 8 floats and 6 unsigned shorts (38 bytes) to draw the same thing.
+Instead of 12 floats (48 bytes) to draw two triangles, we used 8 floats and 6 unsigned shorts (44 bytes) for a total of 4 bytes saved to draw the same thing.
+Although this simple example is only 4 bytes of savings, real 3D models contain much more information and the memory savings can be a lot better.
 With large complicated models that adds up to a lot of saved memory.

 ## Conclusion